 - Dark red pins are from the pages of the census Henry knowingly faked.

-- Henry placed 30 of the 75 fabricated households at fabricated addresses.
-These households do not appear on the map.
+- Henry placed 32 of the 78 fabricated households at fabricated addresses.
+These households do not appear on the map (but you can see where Henry imagined them here).

 Note the coverage of the pins within Henry’s assigned ED—in particular, how many blocks have no pins on them at all.
-For comparison, the map at right shows the 183 households that are represented in the 1918 directory for these blocks.
+For comparison, this additional map shows the 183 households that are represented in the 1918 directory for these blocks.
 These pins give a sense of the number of people who never made it into the 1920 census on account of Henry’s fraud.

 In order to get away with his deception, Henry not only had to fabricate families, but he also had to fake various kinds of internal documentation.
 Every day, he had to submit a report to his supervisor about his daily canvassing activities.
 At the end of his work, he had to submit a memorandum of families not enumerated on his first visit, a consolidated time report, and a certificate of completion.
 To create these two parallel paper trails, Henry had to have exerted a significant amount of determination.
 He dated his work as though he had finished on January 13, two days before the deadline, and submitted 21 pages with all the supporting documentation, hoping no one would notice.